 And precisely how easy is this recipe?
 You’ll only need a handful of ingredients to make this recipe which can be made in 1 bowl.
 One of the best parts of this recipe is that all of the ingredients can be found and purchased at any supermarket.
-It’s a fantastic cupcake recipe to bake with your partner or best friends at the weekends for a fun little activity!
+It’s a fantastic cupcake recipe to bake with your family or best friends at the weekends for a fun little activity!
 What better way to connect with people than to have homemade vegan cupcakes together?
 Let’s start baking!

 Recipe overview – why you’ll love this vegan funfetti cupcake recipe

 - Taste: Sweet vanilla

 - Texture: Moist, fluffy, and rich

 - Diet: Plant-based, dairy-free, egg-free, nut-free, can be gluten-free

 - Occasion: Birthday parties, Christmas, Thanksgiving, home parties, and more